Taking the environment into account from the purchasing stage, we make a point of using products and services with a low environmental impact.

 3. NTT DATA will conduct procurement in a manner that follows laws and regulations as well as social norms, and takes the environment, human rights and other issues into account to contribute to society.

-NTT DATA has defined as follows the purchasing activities that meet social needs to respect human rights and the environment as well as to ensure the quality and safety of products or services.
+This guideline provides as follows the purchasing activities that meet social needs to respect human rights and the environment as well as to ensure the quality and safety of products or services.